 Audit logging requires a license with audit capabilities enabled.
 Without this feature, audit events are silently discarded.
 See Licensing for details.

-SAML federation [Roadmap] — assertion-based federation with on-premises identity providers (ADFS, Keycloak, Shibboleth).
+SAML federation [v1] — assertion-based federation with on-premises identity providers (ADFS, Keycloak, Shibboleth).
 Unlike OIDC, SAML does not require Internet-reachable discovery endpoints, making it the viable federation choice for air-gapped facilities.
 Metadata exchange can be performed manually.

-PIV / CAC smartcard authentication [Roadmap] — X.509 client-certificate authentication for U.S. federal civilian (PIV) and DoD (CAC) environments.
+PIV / CAC smartcard authentication [v1] — X.509 client-certificate authentication for U.S. federal civilian (PIV) and DoD (CAC) environments.
 Certificate identity is extracted at TLS termination on the reverse proxy and mapped to platform users; OCSP/CRL revocation checking is enforced per session.

 Together, these modes form the federation stack typically used in environments that cannot reach the public Internet for OIDC discovery and require strong-factor user-presence verification.